HeBing/Notes4AdvancedR/README.md

 34. `next/break`
 35. `switch(EXPR, alternatives)` if `EXPR` is character/string, alternatives are named and matched by names; if `EXPR` is integer, alternatives can be without names and are matched by order of occurence. `switch` can be used within function.
 36. `ISOdate, ISOdatetime, strptime("Tue, 23 Mar 2010 14:36:38 -0400",  "%a, %d %b %Y %H:%M:%S %z")` convert string to date or backwards. `difftime` creates time intervals,`julian,months,quarters,weekdays` extracts julian time, month, quarter, and weekday of a date. __Julian time is number of days since origin__.
+37. Use `unlist` to convert the output from a list to a vector.
+38. Use `stopifnot()` to assert the input types of functions.

 #### String
 37. `agrep(pattern,x)` approximate string match which finds matches of `x`'s element to `pattern` using edit distance.